tlverse/causalglm/README.md

 Noticable features supported:
+1. All methods utilize the powerful tlverse/tmle3 generalized targeted learning framework.
-1. Interpretable semiparametric estimates and inference even with adaptive estimation and variable selection.
+2. Interpretable semiparametric estimates and inference even with adaptive estimation and variable selection.
-2. High dimensional covariates and variable selection for confounders (with the wrapper function `causalGLMnet`).
+3. High dimensional covariates and variable selection for confounders (with the wrapper function `causalGLMnet`).
-3. General machine-learning tools with the tlverse/sl3 ecosystem.
+4. General machine-learning tools with the tlverse/sl3 generalized machine-learning ecosystem.
-4. Built-in machine-learning routines for diverse settings and immediate use.
+5. Built-in machine-learning routines for diverse settings and immediate use.

 ### User-friendly interface
 The functions are designed to be easy to use (any feedback will be greatly appreciated).
 A minimalistic yet still very flexible front-end function for all routines is provided through the `causalGLM/causalRobustGLM/causalGLMnet` functions.
 Check out the vignette to see how to use it!
 The necessary arguments are: